Setup Command Palette¶

 Notes¶

 Click Notes in the overflow menu to open a text area where you can document setup decisions, test results, or future modifications.
-Click Save to persist the notes, or Cancel to discard changes.
+Click Save to persist the notes to the current component version, or Cancel to discard changes.
+Saving notes does not create a new version.

 Hiding Components¶